tbal/isp/README.md

 ### Using Docker (recommended) ###

+`$ docker-compose up -d`

 *Requires [docker-compose](https://docs.docker.com/compose/install/) to be installed.*

-`$ docker-compose up`

-Brings up one container running Apache2 with PHP and another one running a MySQL server and links both together.
+Brings up a complete environment running Apache2 with PHP, a MySQL server and phpMyAdmin.
-You can then access the MySQL client prompt by using: `$ bin/mysql-prompt`

 Open <http://localhost:8080/> to view the application.

+phpMyAdmin is available at <http://localhost:8001>.

+Additionally, you can then access the MySQL client prompt directly by using: `$ bin/mysql-prompt`

-To suspend the containers just run `$ docker-compose stop` and for starting them again `$ docker-compose start`
+To suspend the containers just run `$ docker-compose stop` and for starting them again `$ docker-compose start` or `$ docker-compose up`.

 ### Using build-in PHP Webserver and own MySQL server ###